 Installing a ductless mini split is a significant project, but breaking it down into steps can make the process clearer.
 While some homeowners with advanced DIY skills might take this on, many of the steps require specialized tools and knowledge, especially when it comes to electrical wiring and handling refrigerant.
 This guide outlines the general process so you know what to expect, whether you do it yourself or hire a professional.

-Step 1: Plan Your Project and Get Permits
+Step 1: Plan Your Layout and Secure Permits

 Before you even think about picking up a drill, a solid plan is your best friend.
 Your first move should be to check the local building and electrical codes right here in the Corpus Christi area.
 This isn't just about following rules; it's about ensuring your family's safety and making sure your system is installed correctly to avoid any future issues or fines.
 This is also the time to decide on the perfect spot for your indoor and outdoor units.
 Thinking through placement now will save you from potential headaches and ensure your new system operates efficiently from day one.

-Step 2: Mount the Indoor and Outdoor Units
+Step 2: Mount Your Indoor and Outdoor Units

 Now it’s time to get the hardware in place.
 The indoor unit typically goes high on an exterior wall, about seven or eight feet from the floor.
 This height helps distribute air evenly throughout the room.
 You'll want to attach its mounting bracket securely to the wall, ideally screwing it directly into the wall studs for stability.
 For the outdoor condenser, find a stable, level spot outside, like a concrete pad or sturdy wall brackets.
 It’s important to leave plenty of open space around the unit so it has enough airflow to work properly and is easy to access for future maintenance.